Quantum critical dynamics and emergent universality in decoherent digital quantum processors

 Our interests here lie in computing equal-time spin correlation functions.
-These can be constructed using the fermionic correlators above, \cref{eq:JW_2pt_fns}.
-Using the Jordan-Wigner transformation, \cref{eq:JW_transformation_TFI}, the local magnetization along the $x$-axis is
+These can be constructed using the fermionic correlators above, Eq.~(\ref{eq:JW_2pt_fns}).
+Using the Jordan-Wigner transformation, Eq.~(\ref{eq:JW_transformation_TFI}), the local magnetization along the $x$-axis is

 with $M^y_i(t) = M^z_i(t) = 0$ as these expectation values only involve expressions with an odd number of fermions.

 Moving onto equal-time connected spin-spin correlation functions, we use Wick's theorem to write the correlators as products over fermionic 2-point functions~\cite{Sachdev2001}.
 For the equal-time connected XX correlation function one obtains